vittoriagallivan/Shopify-Data-Science-Internship-Application-2022/README.md

 ORDER BY COUNT(EmployeeID) ASC
 LIMIT 1);

 # I was not able to get the correct result after running this code.
 It gives the wrong last name as I did it manually and performed the below code and know that Employee with last name “Peacock” is the correct answer.
 I have been trying to figure out why the employee last name outputs instead… this is going to be bothering me until I understand.
-As of right now I do not have an answer, but by interview time I will gladly explain!
+As of right now I do not have an answer, but will continue to try!

 # Code that executes the right answer, but with only the employee ID: